For sale: baby shoes, never worn

-"For sale: baby shoes, never worn." is a six-word story, popularly attributed to Ernest Hemingway, although the link to him is unlikely.
-It is an example of flash fiction.
+"For sale: baby shoes, never worn." is a six-word story.
+Versions of the story date back to the early 1900s, and it was being reproduced and expanded upon within a few years of its initial publication.

+The story is popularly misattributed to Ernest Hemingway; this is implausible, as versions of the story first appeared in 1906, when Hemingway was 7 years old, and it was first attributed to him in 1991, 30 years after his death.

 Setting

-The claim of Hemingway's authorship originates in an unsubstantiated anecdote about a wager among him and other writers.
-In a 1991 letter to Canadian humorist John Robert Colombo, science fiction writer Arthur C. Clarke recounts: "He's [Hemingway] supposed to have won a $10 bet (no small sum in the '20s) from his fellow writers.
-They paid up without a word. ...
-Here it is.
-I still can't think of it without crying— FOR SALE.
-BABY SHOES.
-NEVER WORN."
+The story is in the form of a classified ad, and suggests a larger narrative involving pregnancy loss, sudden infant death, or abandoned plans for a child.

 History

-The May 16, 1910, edition of The Spokane Press had an article titled "Tragedy of Baby's Death is Revealed in Sale of Clothes."
-At that time, Hemingway would only have been aged ten, and years away from beginning his writing career.
+Examples of classified ads reading "For sale: baby carriage, never used" date back to as early as 1883.
+The 16 May 1910 edition of The Spokane Press had an article titled "Tragedy of Baby's Death is Revealed in Sale of Clothes."

 In 1917, William R. Kane published a piece in a periodical called The Editor where he outlined the basic idea of a grief-stricken woman who had lost her baby and even suggested the title of Little Shoes, Never Worn.
 In his version of the story, the shoes are being given away rather than sold.
 He suggests that this would provide some measure of solace for the owner, as it would mean that another baby would at least benefit directly.

-By 1921, the story was already being parodied: the July issue of Judge that year published a version that used a baby carriage instead of shoes; there, however, the narrator described contacting the seller to offer condolences, only to be told that the sale was due to the birth of twins rather than of a single child.
+By 1921, the story was already being parodied: the July issue of Judge that year published a version that used a baby carriage instead of shoes; the narrator described contacting the seller to offer condolences, only to be told that the sale was due to the birth of twins rather than of a single child.